 A Wolverhampton resident supported by Priory Adult Care took part in a sponsored walk, with the help of carers, and raised more than £1,000 for the victims of the Grenfell Tower fire.

-Daniel Wood, 26, who has a mild learning disability, approached staff at the Priory Adult Care’s “Supporting You in the Midlands” (SYI) service, which helps him live in the community, with the idea of walking from Wolverhampton to the Grenfell Tower.
+Daniel Wood, 26, who has a mild learning disability, approached staff at the Priory Adult Care’s Priory Supported Living West Midlands service, which helps him live in the community, with the idea of walking from Wolverhampton to the Grenfell Tower.

 The walk started on September 4, and followed the route of the Grand Union Canal.
 Daniel walked 20 miles of the route which the support team completed.
 In total it took approximately 55 hours across three days.

 With Daniel joining the last leg, the team were met a mile from Grenfell Tower by members of the London Fire Brigade’s ‘white watch’.
 Each station has four shifts, or 'watches': red, white, blue and green.
 The London Fire Brigade provided an escort of two fire engines and personnel, who cleared the roads ahead for the last mile.

 Arriving at the Clement James community centre, there was a group of 50 people, made up of survivors, victims’ families and members of the local community, who welcomed Daniel and the team.

 Daniel handed over a personal message which he’d prepared and carried in a baton throughout the walk.
 It was read to the crowd by one of the Grenfell survivors.
 The team were then met by two survivors and the parents of Jessica Ramirez, a 12-year-old who died in the blaze.

 The survivors and fire fighters cooked lunch for Daniel and the PAC team at the local community centre.